Smokin Zo's BBQ

 Pitmaster Site Read

 For Kellogg Creek, Georgia, the same barbecue can need two very different service plans.
 A school or campus meal with school or campus settings such as J. Knox Elementary or Sequoyah High School may need fast pickup, pre-set portions, and a tight serving window.
 A worship or community gathering such as St Clement Episcopal Church Inc. may need a more relaxed line, staged food, and a setup that lets people visit without crowding the service area.
-A good BBQ plan starts with listening, then matching the truck, buffet, or staffed line to the way guests will actually move.
+A good BBQ plan starts with listening, then matching the truck, Buffet, OR staffed line to the way guests will actually move.

 Coverage